dotnet/designs/accepted/2023/feature-switch-attributes.md

   Both models allow multiple "feature check" properties to be defined by the same feature, but the latter can prevent the same property from being marked as the "feature check" for multiple different features that could potentially conflict, if we set `AllowMultiple = false` on `FeatureCheckAttribute`.

-- API shape: target of `CapabilityGuard` vs `FeatureGuard`
+- API shape: target of `CapabilityGuard` vs `FeatureDependsOn`

-  These are the same idea, and are represented very similarly in both models, targeting the guard property, with `AllowMultiple = true` to support a property that guards multiple features.
-The capability API draft lists the attribute targets as `AttributeTargets.Method | AttributeTargets.Property | AttributeTargets.Field`.
-We might want to start with just `AttributeTargets.Property`.
+  These are similar ideas.
+Both have `AllowMultiple = true` to support a property that guards multiple features. `CapabilityGuard` has `AttributeTargets.Method | AttributeTargets.Property | AttributeTargets.Field`, whereas `FeatureDependsOn` would target the feature type (just `AttributeTargets.Class` for now).
+Targeting the type allows the analyzer to treat feature attributes as guards, the same as feature guard properties.

 ### Platform compatibility analyzer